<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 People Also Ask

-What are the main types of family structures?
+What are the 3 types of families?

 arrow-right